KORENA

 Buyer questions

-Is White Oak a good choice for furniture?
+Is it good for outdoor furniture?

 Current stock